University of Central Florida student housing: Overview

 Residence hall style suites are available in the Libra, Apollo, Academic Village (Neptune, Hercules, and Nike) communities.
 All of the residence hall suites have bathrooms shared between two or three rooms as opposed to communal bathrooms.
 Apartment style housing is available in the Academic Village (Nike, Hercules and Neptune) communities, the Towers at Knights Plaza (Tower I, II, III, and IV), the Lake Claire Courtyard Apartments Community, and NorthView.
 UCF also has 400 beds at the Rosen College Apartments Community, located on the Rosen College of Hospitality Management campus.
 The Towers at Knights Plaza house the majority of the upper-classmen who live on campus.

 Some communities have resident assistants, graduate assistants and area coordinators.
 On average, there is at least one resident assistant per 40-70 residents.
 The university currently employs 176 RAs, 17 Graduate Assistants, and 15 Area Coordinators.

 In 2007, the university constructed the Towers at Knights Plaza, commonly known as "The Towers", as part of an athletic village known as Knights Plaza, which includes the CFE Arena, FBC Mortgage Stadium, as well as 183000 sqft of retail and restaurant space.
-Retailers and restaurants in Knights Plaza include Barnes & Noble, Domino's, Subway, formerly a Skewerz Grill, Burger U (formerly Tailgaters Bar and Grill), Jimmy John's, Starbucks, Gringos Locos, and "Knightros", an all-you care to eat restaurant.
+Retailers and restaurants in Knights Plaza include Barnes & Noble, Domino's, Subway, formerly a Skewerz Grill, Burger U (formerly Tailgaters Bar and Grill), Jimmy John's, Starbucks, Gringos Locos, and "Knightros" (named after the Mascot of the Same Name), an all-you care to eat restaurant.
 The complex also features a Princeton Review and a secure mail room for students who live in the Towers.
 Apartments in the Towers are offered in three different floorplans: 1 bedroom/1 bathroom and 4 bedroom/4 bathroom, with the majority being 4 bedroom/2 bathroom.
 Each Tower houses approximately 500 residents.
 Tower III is a learning community for students enrolled in The Burnett Honors College, while a majority of student athletes are housed in Tower IV.

-The Towers at Knights Plaza, Rosen College Apartments, UnionWest and NorthView offer annual contracts to rent their apartments for a full academic year (fall, spring, and summer), whereas residents of all other standard housing communities on the main campus sign contracts to rent their rooms only for one or two semesters at a time.
+The Towers at Knights Plaza, Rosen College Apartments, and NorthView offer annual contracts to rent their apartments for a full academic year (fall, spring, and summer), whereas residents of all other standard housing communities on the main campus sign contracts to rent their rooms only for one or two semesters at a time.

 To supplement the beds provided on campus, the university has partnered with two off-campus housing communities to create "University Affiliated-Housing."
 These communities consist of about 3,750 beds available at Knights Circle and The Pointe at Central.
-While both communities offer some UCF services such as UCF Police service, reduced rental rates, and shuttle service on class days, only Knights Circle is staffed with UCF Resident Assistants and Area Coordinators.
+While both communities offer some UCF services such as UCF Police service, reduced rental rates, and shuttle service on class days, only Knights Circle is staffed with Community Assistants.